RawanAlkhalaf/Write-A-Data-Science-Blog-Post/README.md

 ## Installation <a name="installation"></a>

-no extra libraries are needed to run this code
+no extra libraries are needed to run this code, Python 3 was used.

 ## Project Motivation<a name="motivation"></a>